 Dip your strawberries in the melted chocolate, then drizzle with melted caramel.
 Do not completely coat the strawberries in caramel, just a drizzle will do.
 You don’t to lose any teeth on these babies!

 Place the strawberries on a baking sheet lined with parchment paper or a silicone baking mat and and sprinkle with a little salt while everything is still wet.
 If you have some flavored or gourmet salts, even better!
-Refrigerate the strawberries when you are done to let them harden.
+Refrigerate the strawberries for 15 minutes to let the chocolate harden.

 More homemade Valentine treats